dwavesystems/dwave-ocean-sdk/README.rst

 Example Quantum Program
 -----------------------

-The following lines of code solve a
+The following lines of code solve and visualize a `random <https://docs.ocean.dwavesys.com/en/stable/docs_dimod/reference/generators.html>`_ problem on a quantum computer.
-`random <https://docs.ocean.dwavesys.com/en/stable/docs_dimod/reference/generators.html>`_
-problem on a quantum computer.